IFS Therapy

 The other kind of protective part are the “firefighters”.
 However, these parts are like reactive emergency responders that kick in when we’re already feeling bad to try to quickly put out the emotional fire.
 “Firefighter” parts often use quick fixes that end up hurting us in the long run as they prioritize immediate relief over long-term well-being.

-photo of a purple flower near dark branches at nightSome examples of “firefighter” parts are alcohol and drug abuse, disordered eating, excessive TV watching, shopping sprees, self-harm, promiscuity, violence, rage, dissociation, and suicidal thoughts.
-They can be sources of shame, reinforcing the cycle of negative self-perception and self-worth.
+Some examples of “firefighter” parts are alcohol and drug abuse, disordered eating, excessive TV watching, shopping sprees, self-harm, promiscuity, violence, rage, dissociation, and suicidal thoughts.

 The other part we have in our psyche are called “Exiles”, and these are what our protector parts are typically protecting.
 Think of “exile” parts like the keepers of our deepest hurts and emotional wounds that carry the weight of our painful feelings and memories.